 The UW Carbone Cancer Center Drug Development Core (DDC) supports world-class biomedical research by facilitating drug development in all therapeutic areas through the integration of high throughput screening, medicinal chemistry and pharmacology.
-These services are provided through the combined expertise and equipment of the Small Molecule Screening Facility, the Medicinal Chemistry Center, and the Cancer Pharmacology Laboratory.
+These services are provided through the combined expertise and equipment of the Small Molecule Screening Facility (SMSF), the Medicinal Chemistry Center (MCC), and the Cancer Pharmacology Laboratory (CPL).

 Cost effective high throughput screening (HTS) generally from $0.10 to $1.00 per compound screened depending on the complexity of the assay.
 The DDC Small Molecule Screening provides libraries of more than 400,000 compounds, robotic liquid handling and plate readers of cell-based and biochemical HTS assays in 96 to 1536-well plate formats.
 Computational resources and expertise are provided for in silicoscreens of millions of chemicals and for molecular modeling.
 Other specialized equipment includes a Seahorse Bioanalyzer for evaluation of cellular metabolism in 96-well format.